-LD 1436 An Act to Update and Clarify Provisions Related to 9-1-1 Services (Sponsored by Rep. Sachs of Freeport)
+LD 1436 An Act to Update and Clarify Provisions Related to 9-1-1 Services (Sponsored by Rep. Sachs of Freeport) Enacted; PL 2025, c.
+167

-This bill makes several changes to the law governing the 9-1-1 system, including: (1) updating terminology; (2) designating the Public Utilities Commission as the entity responsible for rulemaking instead of the Emergency Services Communication Bureau and making all rulemaking routine technical; (3) reorganizing the provisions of law related to 9-1-1 funding; (4) authorizing the bureau to allow grants, subject to available funds, to be used to consolidate or transfer public safety answering points and dispatch centers; (5) repealing the requirement regarding the inclusion of 9-1-1 information in telephone directories; and (6) expanding the information that must be provided to the commission to maintain the 9-1-1 database and services.
+This act makes several changes to the law governing the 9-1-1 system, including: (1) updating terminology; (2) designating the Public Utilities Commission as the entity responsible for rulemaking instead of the Emergency Services Communication Bureau and making all rulemaking routine technical; (3) reorganizing the provisions of law related to 9-1-1 funding; (4) authorizing the bureau to allow grants, subject to available funds, to be used to consolidate or transfer public safety answering points and dispatch centers; and (5) expanding the information that must be provided to the commission to maintain the 9-1-1 database and services.